Table of Contents

 On top of that, it doesn’t contain any artificial colors, preservatives or ingredients that might do harm.
 There’s no soy, wheat or corn either so the chances of allergic reactions are almost none.

-This is probably the only food in its class that has real meat as the main ingredient.
+This is probably the only high calorie dog food in its class that has real meat as the main ingredient.
 One of the best things about this product is that it’s safe to give to pregnant and nursing dogs.

 It works with all breeds for dogs that are four weeks or older.